Is Parth Samthaan Dating His Kasautii Zindagii Kay 2 Co-actress Ariah Agarwal?

 It has to be recalled that Ariah was spotted at Parth's housewarming party.
 She was also seen with Parth and other Kasautii co-actors at Hina Khan's birthday party.

 For the uninitiated, Ariah plays the role of Mishka, Hina Khan aka Komolika's sister on Kasautii Zindagii Kay 2.
 Ariah was also seen in Kya Haal Mr Panchaal.
-She is the sister of Ayush Agarwal, who was Hina's first show, Yeh Rishta Kya Kehlata Hai.
+She is the sister of Ayush Agarwal, who was Hina's co-star in Yeh Rishta Kya Kehlata Hai.

 On the work front, Parth is busy with, of course, Kasautii.
-He will also be seen in Ekta Kapoor's web series.
-Apparently, he will be seen playing the role of a gangster in the show.
+He will also be seen in Ekta Kapoor's web series (title is yet to be announced).
+Apparently, he will play the role of a gangster on the show.
 Also, he will be seen in Palash Muchhal's upcoming music video, 'Aakhri Baar', opposite Shakti Mohan.
-They had shared the announcement video and netizens are already loving Shakti and Parth's jodi.
+They had shared a video announcing the same and netizens are already loving Shakti and Parth's jodi.

 Most Read: Bigg Boss 13 Weekend Ka Vaar: Hina Khan & Sye Raa Narasimha Reddy Cast To Grace Salman's Show!